kaiosilveira/refactoring/README.md

 - [Combine Functions into Class](https://github.com/kaiosilveira/combine-functions-into-class-refactoring): Sometimes we see groups of functions repeatedly operating together over a chunk of data.
 These functions may be independent and well defined, but their responsibilities are tightly related to some other, bigger aspect of a piece of computation.
 In this cases, there is sometimes a hidden class waiting for being discovered.

+- [Combine Functions into Transform](https://github.com/kaiosilveira/combine-functions-into-transform-refactoring): Sometimes we see groups of functions repeatedly operating together over a chunk of data.
+These functions may be independent and well defined, but their responsibilities are tightly related to some other, bigger aspect of a piece of computation.
+In this cases, we can create a higher order transform function to wrap this bigger aspect and keep all clients consistent.

 ## Disclaimer

 The main purpose of this repo is to help fixating the learnings from the book.
 Please refer to [Refactoring](https://martinfowler.com/books/refactoring.html) for more info about Fowler's work on the topic.